41% of people avoid crowds. Are you one?

 - If you would like to learn more about your own sensory assessment, do our short FREE Sensory Quiz™.

-- For a comprehensive 25-page report with tips and strategies on how to reduce stress and live a productive, healthy and happy life visit Sensory Matrix™.
+- For a comprehensive 26-page report with tips and strategies on how to reduce stress and live a productive, healthy and happy life visit Sensory Matrix™.

-- Once you’ve done the e-assess and would like a one-on-one coaching session, we can put you in touch with one of our licensed practitioners.
+- Once you’ve done the self-assessment and would like a one-on-one coaching session, we can put you in touch with one of our licensed practitioners.

-- For team-building with a difference, get your whole team to do the e-assessment – you can contact us here.
+- For team-building with a difference, get your whole team to do the self-assessment – you can contact us here.